lucashfreitas/blog-lucasfsantos/content/posts/2021-06-11-tips-to-improve-your-website-performance.md

 ### 5 - Loading Fonts

-We need to make sure that user will see the website content ASAP.
+We need to make sure that users will see the website content ASAP.
 You can use \`@font-face\` \`font-display\` property to tell browsers to display an alternative font if the website font is still not downloaded.
 This will helps as the user will see the text content faster instead of waiting for the font to be downloaded.

 Some formats as \`woff2\` have better compression and are smaller in size but aren't supported in all devices, but you can tell the browser to use if it's supported and provide alternative formats like \`ttf\` if not.
 You can also use the \`local\` attribute and the browser will first check if the user has the font installed locally instead of trying to download it straight away.